numbats/learnr/chapters/chapter4.md

 ## Importing data with base R

 There are a few different packages that help you read in data to RStudio.
-First, let’s meet the `read` family from base R.
+First, let's meet the `read` family from base R.

 -   `read.table()`: can be used for general-purpose.